circleci/circleci-docs/jekyll/_cci2/insights-partnerships.md

 {: #install-the-circleci-app-for-sumo-logic }

 Now that you have set up collection, install the Sumo Logic App for CircleCI to use the preconfigured searches and Dashboards that provide insight into your CI Pipeline.

-To install the app:
+##### To install the CircleCI app for Sumo Logic:

-Locate and install the CircleCI app from the App Catalog.
+1. Locate and install the CircleCI app from the App Catalog.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.
-1. From the App Catalog, search for and select the CircleCI app.
 2. Select the version of the service you are using and click **Add to Library**.
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library](https://help.sumologic.com/05Search/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library) document.
 3. To install the app, complete the following fields.
-  - App Name.
+  - **App Name**.
 You can retain the existing name, or enter a name of your choice for the app.
-  - Data Source.
+  - **Data Source**.
 Select either of these options for the data source:
     - Choose **Source Category**, and select a source category from the list.
     - Choose **Enter a Custom Data Filter**, and enter a custom source category beginning with an underscore.
 Example: `(_sourceCategory=MyCategory)`.
-  - Advanced.
+  - **Advanced**.
 Select the Location in Library (the default is the Personal folder in the Library), or click **New Folder** to add a new folder.
 4. Click **Add to Library**.

 Once an app is installed, it will appear in your Personal folder, or wherever you set to be the default in your library.
 From here, you can share it with your organization.